stevenrskelton/stevenrskelton.github.io/_posts/2024-01-24-data-transfers-github-actions.md

 # HTTP Server for receiving and validating GitHub Action upload requests

-This project is basically server-side deployment scripts written in Scala, with Akka HTTP receiving builds from Github, so it can easily be integrated as a Route of existing Akka HTTP / Play deployments.
+This project is basically server-side deployment scripts written in Scala, with Akka HTTP receiving builds from GitHub, so it can easily be integrated as a Route of existing Akka HTTP / Play deployments.
 User Permissions

-Upload permissions are limited to the ability to publish to Github Packages Maven.
+Upload permissions are limited to the ability to publish to GitHub Packages Maven.

 Server-side permissions are completely internal to your server.
 Two Deployment Parts

 SBT build tasks

-    publishAssemblyToGithubPackages: pushes compiled code to Github Packages (Maven)
+    publishAssemblyToGitHubPackages: pushes compiled code to GitHub Packages (Maven)
     uploadAssemblyByPut: pushes compiled code to your server (HTTP PUT)

 HTTP Upload Server